Ghousiya9891/kickstarter-analysis/README.md

 ## Overview of Project

-**Lousie** and upcoming playwright wants to fund her play **FEVER** by using crowdfunding campaign.
+**Lousie** an upcoming playwright wants to fund her play **FEVER** by using crowdfunding campaign.
 She estmates a budget of $10000 and is primarily focussed in US and Great Britain market campaign funding for plays based on the launch date.
 As a data analyst by using powerfull tool *Excel* a deep dive of crowd funding data analysis and visualization is provided to Lousie to determine the specific parameters that would help her in raising fund to her startup drama production.

 ### Purpose